Staffing = Reputation x Networking

 How Staffing Works

-Real staffing happens behind the scenes.
+The real staffing happens behind the scenes.

 To win at the staffing game, you must be on speed dial for the partners you want to work with.
 Ideally, you need to place yourself in a situation where multiple partners will fight for you.
 This will create options for you to steer your career.